PX4/PX4-user_guide/en/assembly/quick_start_cuav_v5_nano.md

 ## Spektrum Satellite Receivers

 The V5 nano has a dedicated DSM cable.
 The Spektrum satellite receiver should be connected to the flight control DSM/SBUS/RSSI interface.

 ## Power

 The v5 nano kit includes HV\_PM, which supports 2~10S LiPo battery.
-Please connect the 6pin connector of the HW\_PM module to the flight control `Power1` interface.
+Please connect the 6pin connector of the HW\_PM module to the flight control `Power` interface.

 ![quickstart](../../assets/flight_controller/cuav_v5_nano/connection/v5_nano_quickstart_06.png)